creativecreatorormaybenot/clock/README.md

   + Take inspiration from https://github.com/JustinFincher/FlutterClock.

   + Check https://github.com/gskinnerTeam/flutter_vignettes/tree/master/vignettes/indie_3d for the blending effect.

-* Add animations to every weather conditions.

-  + Only animate the current weather condition.

-  + Have a looping animation, i.e.</a> every condition has a loop.

-  + Use the opportunity to finish/clean off the icons (for now).

-    - Make sure that they are all in the same boundaries (draw a debug rect to achieve this).

-* Create spin-up animation for when the widget is created or updated?

-  + This could show that the goo actually reacts to the components (even more than the ball push already does).

 * Finish all eight themes and ensure that dark mode, light mode, subtle, and vibrant look proper.